 The lower back is a remarkable structure of interconnecting bones, joints, nerves, muscles, and ligaments working together to provide support strength and flexibility to our bodies.
 However, such a complex structure leaves the lower back susceptible to injury and pain.

-Lower back pain results from the irritation of back muscles, ligaments, disks, or joints.
+Lower back pain results from the irritation of back muscles, ligaments, discs, or joints.
 Such irritation could be caused by lifting heavy objects, sudden movements such as falling, poor posture, and sports injuries.
 While some of these injuries require more extensive treatment such as medication or physical therapy, here are five ways that you can manage mild to moderate lower back pain on your own:

 1. Ice, Ice, Baby.